The Most Important Criteria to Choosing the Best Tandem KayakHere are the factors we consider when putting together these reviews

 Composite kayaks are usually for professionals.
 They are stiff, which makes them the swiftest and most responsive type.
 The hulls are also durable.
 Scratches and abrasions can be easily repaired and will not affect hull speed.
 However, its stiffness also makes it the most fragile to sharp and direct impact.
 Also, these are the most expensive type of hard-shell kayaks.

 Kayak hull designs come in a few different shapes.
-They are important depending on your use and level of expertise.
+They are important depending on your use and level of expertise as they will impact the stability of the vessel, how comfortable you’ll be, how much equipment you can carry, and how fast you’ll be able to go.

 Flat or planing hulls are the most common.
 They are wide and are the most stable in calm conditions.
 They are also quick and easy to maneuver.
 Flat bottom hulls are used in a variety of purposes including fishing kayaks and play boats.

 Rounded or displacement hulls have rounded edges that give the kayak a torpedo shape.
 They track most effectively which results in increased speed because of less water resistance.
-They are not as stable in calm waters, but since they tilt toward one side or another, they are great for rough water conditions.
+They are not as stable in calm waters, but since they tilt toward one side or another, they are great for rough water conditions and almost every ocean kayak will be rounded.

 A kayak’s weight capacity refers to the amount of weight it can hold while still staying afloat and/or avoiding water in the kayak.
 Different companies may have its own weight capacity ratings.
 Keep in mind though, that loading the kayak up to its stated weight capacity will make it difficult to paddle and it you will not get its optimal performance.
 A good rule of thumb is to keep at least 25% away from the kayak’s stated weight capacity.